meryemebellahsaouia-alt/CURATOR/README.md

 ## 14. Citation

-If you use this software in your research or a published manuscript, please cite it as follows.
+If you use this software in your research or a published manuscript, please cite it as follows:

 **BibTeX:**
 ```bibtex
 @software{curator_dicom_viewer,